AI Spec-to-Code Workflow: Ship Features, Not Half-Built Demos

-Most “AI builds my feature” stories end with 80% done and the last 20% impossible to finish — because the spec was being written implicitly inside the code, and the agent kept guessing wrong.
-The fix is upstream: write a one-page spec, force the AI to surface its ambiguities, break it into tickets that each have a real acceptance test, then ship one ticket at a time.
-This is the workflow that turns “agent demos look great but my real feature is stuck” into actual shipped software.
+Most “AI built my feature” stories end at 80% done with the last 20% impossible to finish.
+The reason is almost always the same: the spec was being written implicitly, inside the code, while the agent kept guessing — and guessing wrong.
+The fix lives upstream.
+Write a one-page spec, force the AI to surface its ambiguities, break the work into tickets that each carry a real acceptance test, then ship one ticket at a time.
+In 2026 this pattern has a name — spec-driven development (SDD) — and real tooling behind it: GitHub’s Spec Kit (109k+ GitHub stars as of June 2026), AWS Kiro, and the plan mode built into Claude Code and Cursor.

-The half-built-feature trap: an agent appears to build your feature, you celebrate the demo, then over the next week you discover edge cases the spec never covered, scope creep the AI silently introduced, and tests that pass but don’t actually exercise the new behavior.
-This workflow front-loads the spec rigor that the implicit-spec approach pays for later in panic.
+The half-built-feature trap: an agent appears to build your feature, you celebrate the demo, then over the next week you discover edge cases the spec never covered, scope creep the AI silently introduced, and tests that pass but never exercise the new behavior.
+GitHub’s own framing for Spec Kit calls this “vibe-coding” — fine for throwaway prototypes, unreliable the moment you touch a real codebase.
+This workflow front-loads the spec rigor that the implicit-spec approach pays for later, in a panic.

 Who this is for